Brainy Records is three AI models in a trench coat. Here's what each one does and why we picked it.

 - Stream the concept back token-by-token so the user sees Gemini think out loud.

-If you want to poke the stack yourself, the API is documented — free key is read-only, paid plans unlock creation.
+If you want to poke the stack yourself, the API is documented — free keys are read-only, paid API access unlocks creation.